-Choose the option below that best describes your project: This site has existing drainage systems or outfalls.
+Choose the option below that best describes your project:

+This site has existing drainage systems or outfalls.
 These items are shown on the Drainage Plan.
-Include the following items on the Drainage Plan: Pipe invert elevations, slopes, cover, and material Locations, grades, and direction of flow in ditches and swales, culverts, and pipes Describe how these systems will be preserved: This site does not have any existing drainage systems or outfalls.
+Include the following items on the Drainage Plan:

+- Pipe invert elevations, slopes, cover, and material - Locations, grades, and direction of flow in ditches and swales, culverts, and pipes

+Describe how these systems will be preserved:

+Existing roof drains from house and garage are connected to on-site storm pipes, which connect to the city storm systems in SE 62nd Street.
+These systems will be protected and maintained.
+No changes are proposed for the existing drainage from the site.
+This site does not have any existing drainage systems or outfalls.
 Additional Comments: